spk121/puppybbs/README.md

 - there is a lot of filename handling.
 - xmodem I/O.  https://github.com/caseykelso/xmodem
 - there is a task scheduler.
 This could also be Boost::ASIO
+- what is the best c++ method to parse user input?  getline and regex?
+  Is there something easier than regex?
+- download() searches files by regex.